AlexLarra/internator/README.md

  ## Usage

-Push to Github your new empty branch and run the `internator` command:
+Create your new empty branch and run the `internator` command:

 ```bash
 internator "<PR Objectives>" [delay_mins]